canonical/mir/doc/getting_and_using_mir.md

     neverputt
     gedit

-From outside the Mir-on-X11 session applications can be run using the `miral-run` script:

-    miral-run kate
-    miral-run neverputt

 ### Options when running the Mir example shell

 #### Script Options

-The `miral-app` script provides options for using an alternative shell (`miral-kiosk` as used by the mir-kiosk snap) and an alternative launcher.
+The `miral-app` script provides options for using an alternative shell (e.g `miral-kiosk` as used by the mir-kiosk snap) and an alternative terminal.

     -kiosk                      use miral-kiosk instead of miral-shell
-    -launcher <launcher> use <launcher> instead of qterminal
+    -terminal <terminal>        use <terminal> instead of '/usr/bin/miral-terminal'

+The default for `-terminal` is a script that tries to identify the system terminal emulator and launch that.
+But another terminal, or indeed any application, can be used.

 For  example:

-    miral-app -kiosk -launcher 'glmark2-es2-wayland --fullscreen'
+    miral-app -kiosk -terminal 'glmark2-es2-wayland --fullscreen'

 There are some additional options (listed with "-h") but those are the important ones.